 Here are some tips on executing a successful gifts cards program to help you grow your business:

 After you’ve created your gift cards, you need to be intentional about marketing them to customers − a step that is crucial for success.
-To do this, send a series of emails to your customer list announcing the availability of gift cards and recommending them as a convenient and personal holiday gift-giving option.
+To do this, send a series of emails to your customer list announcing the availability of gift cards and recommending them as a convenient and personal gift-giving option.
 Publish updates about your program on your social media accounts.
 Post signage inside your business, including your restaurant counter, host stations, bar and/or dining room tables, register area, waiting areas, and on your window.
 And train your staff to offer gift cards to patrons while they’re checking out or paying their bill.
 Up the ante with a prize to the highest-referring employees.

 2. Have an in-store upselling strategy for gift card redemptions